Fairchild PT-19: Operational history

 Compared to the earlier biplane trainers, the Fairchild PT-19 provided a more advanced type of aircraft.
 Speeds were higher and wing loading more closely approximated that of combat aircraft, with flight characteristics demanding more precision and care.
 Its virtues were that it was inexpensive, simple to maintain and, most of all, virtually viceless.
-The PT-19 truly lived up to its nickname, the Cradle of Heroes.
-It was one of a handful of primary trainer designs that were the first stop on a cadet's way to becoming a combat pilot.

 These planes were delivered to various bases all over the country by WASPs (Women's Airforce Service Pilots) between 1942-1944.

 Thousands of the PT-19 series were rapidly integrated into the United States and Commonwealth training programs, serving throughout World War II and beyond.
 Even after their retirement in the late 1940s, a substantial number found their way onto the United States and other civil registers, being flown by private pilot owners.